Magdi-khaled/E-commerce-Ystore/README.md

 # Users:

-- Customer:
-  You can order or display any product you want.
+- Customer: You can order or display any product you want.
-- Seller (Admin):
-  You can display your products for sale.
+- Seller: You can display your products for sale.
+- Administrator: There is another interface for the company owner and his employees